Plugin Security Architecture in OmegaT¶

 Industry Standard Approach¶

 There is a best practice of the software industry standard.
-It is a “Per-Plugin” classloader isolation.
+It is “Per-Plugin” classloader isolation.

 Here is a code snippet to explain.